Mandy1007/lightning_alert/README.md

 If the asset .json object of a specific owner was invalid (e.g. missing quadkey or assetsOwner information), the program will just ignore this asset information and printed out "invalid assest input: " with red color.
 If one lightning strike .json object was invalid, smilarly the program will ignore this strike information and printed out "invalid strike input: " with red color.

 ##Potential improvement

+For further improvement we may consider the following:
+ - If the lightning data is very large and the asset data is relatively small, we may want to do an early stop.
+As soon as we detect the asset dictionary is empty we stop the whole process.
+By doing this, we could speed up the total running time.
+ - If the asset data is very large, building a dictionary may spend a lot of memory.
+Thus, we could use a Trie data structure instead of a dictionary here.
+The advantages of using Trie for large asset data are: higher memory efficiency, faster on average at insertion, and also generally faster than hash table for small keys by avoiding hash function.

+So above are two strategies to do the possible further improvement.